cblp/quutar/10-applicative/applicative.md

     (sqlQuery "SELECT * FROM teachers")

 -- 3
-expensesM :: SqlQuery Money
-expensesM = do
-  students <- sqlQuery "SELECT * FROM students" teachers <- sqlQuery "SELECT * FROM teachers" pure $
+expensesSequential :: SqlQuery Money expensesSequential = do students <- sqlQuery "SELECT * FROM students" teachers <- sqlQuery "SELECT * FROM teachers" pure $